-If you’ve noticed your hairline creeping backward, your widow’s peak becoming more obvious or just a few extra hairs on your pillow or in your hairbrush, male pattern baldness could be the culprit.
+If you’ve noticed your hairline creeping backward, your widow’s peak becoming more obvious, a new bald spot, or just a few extra hairs on your pillow or in your hairbrush, male pattern baldness could be the culprit.

 Contrary to popular belief, factors like wearing a hat or using non-organic shampoos and other hair care products aren’t proven to contribute to male pattern baldness.

 It’s easy to panic when you notice your hairline starting to recede.
-Luckily, a variety of safe and effective hair loss treatments are available today that can help you maintain your existing hair and restore some or all of the hair that you’ve lost.
+Luckily, a variety of safe and effective hair loss treatments are available today that can help you maintain your existing hair, help your lost hair grow back restoratively and get your self esteem back up to par.

-The most obvious, visible symptom of male pattern baldness is hair loss.
-Hair loss from male pattern baldness can occur in a variety of patterns, ranging from diffuse thinning to a receding hairline.
+The most noticeable, visible symptom of male pattern baldness is hair loss.
+Hair loss from male pattern baldness can develop in a variety of patterns, ranging from diffuse thinning to a receding hairline.

 Most men begin to notice male pattern baldness as their hairline starts to recede.
-Male pattern baldness can cause you to develop the classic M-shaped hairline, with receding corners and a longer widow’s peak area (known as a forelock).
+Male pattern baldness can cause you to develop the classic M-shaped hairline, with receding corners and a longer widow’s peak area (referred to as a forelock).

 Not all men with male pattern baldness experience hair loss around the hairline.
 If you’re prone to male pattern baldness but don’t have a receding hairline, you might notice the hair near your crown starting to fall out and look thinner.